nuagenetworks/nuage-metroae/Documentation/DEPLOY.md

 # Deploying Components with MetroÆ

-You can execute MetroÆ playbooks to perform the following installations:
+You can execute MetroÆ workflows to perform the following installations:
 * [Deploy All Components](#deploy-all-components)
 * [Deploy Individual Modules](#deploy-individual-modules)
 * [Install a Particular Role or Host](#install-a-particular-role-or-host)